EvolutionGym/evogym/README.md

 sudo apt-get install xorg-dev libglu1-mesa-dev
 ```

-Finally, to install `evogym`, run the following command in the environment of your choice:
+Finally, to install `evogym`, run the following in the environment of your choice:

 ```shell
 pip install -e .